How the School Reopening Debate Is Tearing One of America’s Most Elite Suburbs Apart

 When COVID came to Brookline, it didn’t pit virus-denying Trump supporters against pro-mask blue staters.
 It instead exposed and heightened the dysfunction and conflict in a place where everyone was theoretically on the same team.
 Suddenly, phrases that united the anti-Trump coalition, like “listening to science,” “focusing on the children,” “prioritizing essential workers,” and “trusting the experts,” hardened into battle cries in an internecine fight.
 In Brookline, nearly all the liberal-enclave-specific political fault lines of the past decade—expensive housing, radicalized public sector union leadership, overeager promises of education reform, mobile wealth, and heightened concerns about racial equity—cracked open.
 And it was all happening in public, over Zoom, where the town’s heated Thursday night school committee meetings quickly became must-see TV, if you could make it through all four hours.
 The whole thing could only be diagnosed, in that community’s collective clinical opinion, as a shitshow.

 There are Brooklines all over the country, but none is quite so Brookline as the actual Brookline.
 Some people move there for the short T commute, for the walkable tree-lined streets, the tweedy grace of the old Victorians.
 They move there to be shocked and horrified that a whole 12 percent of their neighbors voted for Trump—how could that happen here, in Brookline?
 They move there to be involved in civic life, to live life in a helicopter democracy, where all official business is conducted via town meeting and all the town officials are volunteers.
-Brookline (population 60,000) is home to a Kennedy and a Kraft, but at heart it is a town of doctors and academics, of credentialed idealists who love to marry their passion for change to deliverables.
+Brookline (population 60,000) is a town of doctors and academics, of credentialed idealists who love to marry their passion for change to deliverables.
 Where there is money, it is often from biotech—even the sharks have Ph.Ds.
 It is the second-most-educated place in the country, behind only Bethesda, Maryland.

 Research has shown that home values are $205,000 higher in places with high-scoring schools.
 In Brookline, a single-family house rarely goes for anything under $1.5 million.
 The town even seems to pride itself on how much people stretch to live there; the city’s website highlights that half of all renters and more than a quarter of residents pay more than 30 percent of their income in housing, which is generally considered financially imprudent.
 But this isn’t spending on a watch or a car.
 This is spending on your child’s future.